Ikergune/firos/README.md

 FIROS Topics
 ============

-FIROS is listening to 2 topics to handle robot connections.
+FIROS is listening to 2 topics in order to handle robot connections.

 /FIROS/connect
 --------------

-When this topic is called (with an empty string) it will search for new robots and topics and will connect with any robot and topic that matches with the whitelist.
+Calling this topic with an empty string will make FIROS connect to new robots in case their names and topics match the ones allowed on the *whitelist.json*

 /FIROS/disconnect
 -----------------

-This topic must be called with a String message with the name of the robot that has to be disconnected.
+Disconnecting robots from FIROS is possible by simply calling this topic with the robot name.
+`/FIROS/disconnect turtle1`

 API
 ===

-FIROS has several REST entry points that are used to connect with the context broker or get data from FIROS.
+FIROS has several REST entry points that are used for connecting with the context broker or getting data from FIROS.

 GET /robots
 -----------

-Get robots handled by FIROS with their topics, each topic contains name, type, role and structure:
+Get robots handled by FIROS with their corresponding *topics*.
+Each *topic* contains the `name`, `type`, `role` and `structure`:

 ``` javascript
 [